Individual Artist Fellowships

 The Greater Columbus Arts Council established the GCAC/City of Columbus Grants Program in 1973 to offer financial support to the city’s artists and arts organizations.
 Since 1978, a portion of city revenues from the hotel/motel tax has been designated for support of the Arts Community.

-The Individual Artist Fellowship programs provide unrestricted grants to artists of outstanding talent and ability who currently live in the city of Columbus and/or Franklin County, and have done so for at least one year.
+The Individual Artist Fellowship program, in partnership with arts nonprofit partners, provides grants to artists of outstanding talent and ability who currently live in the city of Columbus and/or Franklin County, and have done so for at least one year.

-Since the Arts Council’s Individual Artist Fellowship program was established in 1986 to recognize outstanding local artists, more than 210 awards in a variety of disciplines.
+Since the Arts Council’s Individual Artist Fellowship program was established in 1986 to recognize outstanding local artists, hundreds of awards in a variety of disciplines.
 Programs have included visual arts, crafts, film and video, creative writing, music composition and choreography/movement arts.

 The Individual Artist Fellowship program recognizes outstanding artists in Franklin County by awarding fellowships in a variety of artistic disciplines.
-Awards are offered in Visual Arts (2D, 3D, photography, and crafts), Media Arts, Dance/Choreography, Literature and Playwright each year.
+Awards are offered in Visual Arts (2D, 3D, photography, and crafts), Choral Composition, Dance/Choreography, Literature and Playwright each year.

 Choral Composition Fellowship